-The western section of the Crossrail route runs on the existing rail network from Paddington to Heathrow and Reading.
+The western section of the Elizabeth line route runs on the existing rail network from Paddington to Heathrow and Reading.

 Major improvements are being delivered to stations across the western section of the route, including: